Eman22S/lab2/README.md

 ---

-## 🚀 Submission

-To submit:
-1. Push this repository (including the UML diagram and requirements file) to your GitHub account.
-2. Submit the GitHub repository URL to the **Lab2 Assignment** item on **Sakai**.

----

 ## 📌 Notes

 This lab focuses on software requirements discovery and domain modeling.
 No coding is required at this stage.